-This document will give you information about surgery for problems of the small toes.
+This page will give you information about surgery for problems of the small toes.
 If you have any questions, you should ask your GP or other relevant health professional.

 What problems can happen to the small toes?

-Toe deformities happen when the tendons that move your toes get too tight or out of balance.
+Toe deformities, such as claw toe and hammer toe, happen when the tendons that move your toes get too tight or out of balance.
 The toe can rub on other toes and on the inside of your shoe, causing pressure and pain.

-Inflammatory arthritis such as rheumatoid arthritis can damage your toe joints and this may make them come out of position.
+Inflammatory arthritis such as rheumatoid arthritis can damage your toe joints and this may make them come out of position (dislocate).

 What are the benefits of surgery?